-Class 2801 Pillowcase
+Class 2801 Pillowcase Jr.

 - A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
 Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page. - 1.
 A list of all the garments or articles made - Percent of fiber content of each garment or article made - 3.
-Care of garment exhibited - D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - E. Pillowcase illustrating the skills learned in STEAM CLOTHING 1. - F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+Care of garment exhibited - D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - E. Pillowcase illustrating skills learned such as: simple seams, seam finishes, matching, suitable fabric/thread, cuff and even lip, etc. - F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).